PierreZ/goStatic/README.md

 [![](https://badge.imagelayers.io/golang:latest.svg)](https://imagelayers.io/?images=golang:latest 'Get your own badge on imagelayers.io')

 For me, the whole point of containers is to have a light container...
-Many links should provide you with additionnal info to see my point of view:
+Many links should provide you with additional info to see my point of view:

  * [Over 30% of Official Images in Docker Hub Contain High Priority Security Vulnerabilities](http://www.banyanops.com/blog/analyzing-docker-hub/)
  * [Create The Smallest Possible Docker Container](http://blog.xebia.com/2014/07/04/create-the-smallest-possible-docker-container/)